If you are breastfeeding and have symptoms of or confirmed COVID-19, take steps to avoid spreading the virus to your baby:

 Donating to the Bronson Mothers’ Milk Bank

 The need for donor milk is always high.
 If you are a healthy mother interested in donating your breast milk, Bronson is here to help make the process as easy and smooth as possible.
 One of the ways you can protect babies is by keeping your breast pump clean by following these steps.
-To learn more about becoming a milk donor, call (269) 341-6146 or email email@example.com.
+Click here learn more about Bronson Mothers' Milk Bank including how to become a donor, or contact us at (269) 341-6146 or email email@example.com.